Deta-Cold/delta-firmware/core/src/apps/monero/README.md

 - Sends transaction output, `MoneroTransactionDestinationEntry`, one per message.
 - HMAC prevents tampering with previously accepted data (in the init step).
-- Trezor computes data related to transaction output, e.g., range proofs, ECDH info for the receiver, output public key.
+- detahard computes data related to transaction output, e.g., range proofs, ECDH info for the receiver, output public key.
 - In case offloaded range proof is used the request can carry computed range proof.

 ### `MoneroTransactionAllOutSetRequest`

-Sent after all transaction outputs have been sent to the Trezor for processing.
+Sent after all transaction outputs have been sent to the detahard for processing.
 Request is empty, the response contains computed `extra` field (may contain additional public keys if sub-addresses are used), computed `tx_prefix_hash` and basis for the final transaction signature `MoneroRingCtSig` (fee, transaction type).

 ### `MoneroTransactionMlsagDoneRequest`

-Message sent to ask Trezor to compute pre-MLSAG hash required for the signature.
+Message sent to ask detahard to compute pre-MLSAG hash required for the signature.
-Hash is computed incrementally by Trezor since the init message and can be finalized in this step.
+Hash is computed incrementally by detahard since the init message and can be finalized in this step.
 Request is empty, response contains message hash, required for the signature.

 ### `MoneroTransactionSignInputRequest`

 - Caries `MoneroTransactionSourceEntry`, similarly as previous messages `MoneroTransactionSetInputRequest`, `MoneroTransactionInputViniRequest`.
 - Caries computed transaction inputs, pseudo outputs, HMACs, encrypted spending keys and alpha masks
-- Trezor generates MLSAG for this UTXO, returns the signature.
+- detahard generates MLSAG for this UTXO, returns the signature.
 - As output masks are deterministic, the pseudo output balancing is performed in this step (sum of input masks equal to the sum of output masks).
 - Multisig is not supported.